Where does Judaism say tattoos are prohibited?

 Wow!
 Judaism has been struggling with this issue for a long time.
 Is that important?

 Yes.
-It is significant that for centuries and centuries our scholars and philosophers and "wise people" have been trying to determine with the verse means, what a tattoo is, and the specific act being forbidden.
+It is significant that for centuries and centuries our scholars and philosophers and "wise people" have been trying to determine what the verse means, what a tattoo is, and the specific act being forbidden.
 This tells us that for all this time Jews have either been getting tattoos or have been tempted to get tattoos.
 (Otherwise, why would anyone care to talk about it?)

 Can I be buried in a Jewish cemetery if I have a tattoo?

 Yes!
 The myth that Jews with tattoos are not allowed to be buried in Jewish cemeteries is not based in any identifiable Jewish text or law.
-Getting a tattoo is considered to be a negative mitzvah (something we are prohibited to do) but transgressing a mitzvah does not preclude someone from being buried in a Jewish cemetery or in any Jewish manner.
+Getting a tattoo is considered to be a negative mitzvah (something we are prohibited to do) but transgressing any mitzvah does not preclude someone from being buried in a Jewish cemetery or in any Jewish manner.

 But my mom said I can't be buried in a Jewish cemetery...